 Michael Chen is a Senior Insurance Adviser with 15+ years experience specializing in pre-existing condition cases.
 He has helped over 500 Australians with diabetes secure life insurance coverage.

 Disclaimer: This article provides general information only.
 Individual circumstances vary.
-Always disclose your full medical history to insurers and seek personalized advice from licensed advisers.
+Always disclose your full medical history to insurers and seek specific advice from licensed advisers.